Skip to content

 biomcp gene pathways BRAF --limit 5

-gene drugs pivots into target-based drug lookup. gene pathways returns the Reactome search-style pathway table for the gene, which is useful when you want to expand from a biomarker into pathway context without leaving the CLI.
+gene drugs pivots into target-based drug lookup. gene pathways returns the source-labelled pathway table for the gene, which is useful when you want to expand from a biomarker into pathway context without leaving the CLI.
+The diagnostics pivot is an opt-in get gene section backed by GTR diagnostic tests for the gene.

 Other pivot helpers